 I just got the Mirena 2 days ago.
 I was very worried, but it wasn't too bad.
 I do feel some bloating.
 I had cramping and some spotting but the spotting has stopped already.
 I was able to walk/jog after the insertion.
 I'll re-post after a few weeks so far so good.

+I just got the Mirena inserted this morning and thought I'd share my experience.
 When my doctor inserted the Sound to measure my uterus, it was like a sudden cramp that came on and it was alarming (an eye opener).
 Then she proceded to insert the Mirena, which also was quite crampy, but not as intense.
 To me, the Sound was more uncomfortable than the Mirena insertion.
 I have read a bunch of horror stories online and honestly, I can say it really wasn't that bad.
 In fact, I only took 1 Advil before insertion and I am home now and I'm not even cramping.
 Don't get me wrong, insertion wasn't pleasant, but it wasn't anything horrible.

 |28 users found this comment helpful.
 Did you?
 Yes No||Report as inappropriate|

 I had almost a constant headache when I first had it in I gained 12 lbs in 2 weeks (thought it was water but it stayed).
 Not sure if I got depression or I just didn't feel right.
 Got it out yesterday..no more constant headache!